SPC Group: Workplace safety

 On October 15, 2022, a 23-year-old worker died on the floor of a bread factory affiliated with SPC.
 The worker was caught in an industrial mixer.
 Public opinions about the group turned sour after allegations that the company put a screen around the mixer involved and expected the other workers to continue working on the floor.
 Officials from MOEL went to investigate and stop the machines without safety locks.
 The company did so as the Ministry only initially ordered a suspension of work on the mixer.
 Operations on the production floor were suspended the following day after the Ministry recommended further action.
 This triggered calls for a boycott of the group's brands nationwide.
 The company also issued a statement initially stating that the deceased worker was working "in a team of two"; however, testimony by her colleagues refuted the statement.
 The deceased worker had been "repeatedly putting in as much as 15 to 20 kg of raw materials into a 120 cm-high machine alone while standing in front of the machine", while the alleged teammate was working on other sandwich ingredients.
 On October 24, 2022, it was revealed that the group had more than 100 industrial accidents per year lodged with the Korea Occupational Safety and Health Agency since 2019.

+Corporate restructuring

+In January 2026, SPC Group restructured Paris Croissant—which had functioned as the group's de facto holding company by holding stakes in most affiliates—into a new holding company, Sangmidang Holdings (SMDH), and a separate operating company retaining the Paris Croissant name, via a corporate split.
+The company said the move was intended to strengthen governance transparency ahead of further overseas expansion.